mesutgolcuk/Turkish-Stop-Word-Finder/README.md

 # Turkish-Stop-Word-Finder

-For a given word this finder tells it is stop word in Turkish or not.
+Stop word finder and remover for Turkish Language

 ## Usage
 Jar file can be downloaded from here :